Pressure-Assisted Flush Toilets: A Guide for Homeowners

 No one likes a clogged toilet.
 If yours have a busy household, you probably have to deal with backed up toilets more often than you would like to.
 Consider replacing your standard gravity toilet with a pressure-assisted model for a longer-lasting solution to toilet and sewer line clogs.

 If you are considering a bathroom remodel, including the installation of a new toilet, look to the expert plumbers at Mitchell Plumbing, Heating, and Cooling.
-We offer innovative, reliable, and affordable plumbing solutions to provide you and your family the comfort you deserve.
-Get in touch with us today to learn more about installing a new toilet in your home.
+We offer innovative, reliable, and affordable plumbing repair solutions to provide you and your family the comfort you deserve.
+Get in touch with your Pittsburgh plumber today to learn more about installing a new toilet in your home.